 Hannah Claire Somerville was born in Santa Barbara, California and raised in Sarasota, Florida.
 Growing up, she expressed her love of horses and fashion through drawing; which led to a passion for painting, ceramics and especially screen-printing.
 Initially, she thought she would concentrate on fashion design during her undergraduate studies at The School of the Art Institute of Chicago.
 But once there, she fell in love with fine art, thanks to unlimited access to the Art Institute’s collection.
 After obtaining her BFA, Hannah continued to pursue her own art practice and worked in galleries, as an art teacher, freelance textile artist, and retail store display.
 She moved to San Francisco in 2012 and worked as a textile librarian in a showroom in The San Francisco Design Center.
 Her experience in the library made her appreciate the enjoyment of maintaining a collection.
 She felt a career in the museum field would enable her to use her creative skills and knowledge of art, and be an advocate for artists and the community she lives in.
 She is currently enrolled in the USF museum studies graduate program, and is excited to collaborate with her peers and face the challenge of strengthening relationships between museums and their communities.
 In addition to her studies, she will be gaining hands on experience as a School Programs intern at the de Young Museum in San Francisco.
 Hannah currently lives in the Lake Merritt neighborhood in Oakland with her boyfriend and their cat, Penelope.

-2017 update: After volunteering with the Foster Youth Museum this year, Hannah was an intern in the Levi Strauss corporate archives.
-She was hired there for the Fall while she completes her capstone.
+2018 update: After volunteering with the Foster Youth Museum this year, Hannah was an intern in the Levi Strauss corporate archives.
+She was hired there for the Fall while she completed her capstone.
+In 2018, she accepted a position with Tesla, organizing the company’s design archive.

 Lindsey Stoll was born in Marin County and raised in Petaluma, CA. She graduated cum laude from the University of California, Santa Cruz with a B.A. in History of Art and Visual Culture.
 Lindsey worked as a public programs intern at the Smithsonian National Portrait Gallery in Washington D.C. where she was responsible for researching, writing and creating a series of trivia-style interactive games for an ongoing museum program called National Portrait Gallery Pop Quiz.
 She has worked as a school programs intern at the Santa Cruz Museum of Art & History where she facilitated interactive art and history projects to elementary school classes.
 Lindsey is particularly interested in the ways in which museums reflect upon and engage the communities and visitors around them.
 She has made the decision to stick to her Northern California roots and pursue her Masters of Arts degree in Museum Studies at the University of San Francisco where she hopes to use her background in art history to take advantage of the many opportunities the San Francisco Bay area has to offer.

-2017 update: Lindsey spent the summer in New York City as an intern in the education department of the Whitney Museum of American Art.
+2018 update: Lindsey spent the summer of 2016 in New York City as an intern in the education department of the Whitney Museum of American Art.
 To read more about her experiences, click here.
-In early 2017, she was hired as full-time Public Programs and Volunteer Coordinator at the Contemporary Jewish Museum.
+In 2017, she worked as Public Programs and Volunteer Coordinator at the Contemporary Jewish Museum.
+She is currently Special Events Coordinator for the Fine Arts Museums of San Francisco.

 A native San Franciscan, Vincent Sulit earned his B.A. in Cinema from San Francisco State University, with an emphasis on film production.
 He studied French Language at Cours de Civilisation Française de la Sorbonne in Paris.
 Vincent has interned at First Exposures, where he helped children learn digital photography and editing at the Bayview Opera House in San Francisco.
 He was Social Media Coordinator for a film organization, Kino London, which hosted monthly short film screenings at Vibe Live on Brick Lane, in Shoreditch, London.
 His first museum job was for Antenna International as a Sales Associate for the “Impressionists on the Water” exhibition at the Legion of Honor.
 He would go on to work in Membership at the Fine Arts Museums of San Francisco, while also working at the Asian Art Museum, where he provided quality assurance testing for Siriusware ticketing software implementation.
 Vincent’s interest is in New Media.

-Summer 2016 update: Vincent will be developing a Barn Raiser Maker Fair for adaptive.org this summer.
-He also works in the membership department at the SFMOMA.
+2018 update: Vincent developed and exhibition and a Barn Raiser Maker Fair for adaptive.org during summer, 2016.
+He then worked in the membership department at the SFMOMA.
+In 2018, he accepted a full time position at SFMOMA as digital content manager.

 Katherine (Katie) Sundra drove out to San Francisco from her hometown of Northfield, New Jersey to attend USF’s Museum Studies program.
 After graduating Magna Cum Laude from Arcadia University with a BA in History, she discovered her passion for museums through a summer internship with the Smithsonian National Postal Museum in Washington, DC.
 There she learned the basics of proper object care and collections management, as well as volunteered at patron outreach events, and researched and authored a finding guide on the stamps of New South Wales, Australia.
 After the completion of her internship, Katie returned to the Jersey Shore to assist the Atlantic City Free Public Library in its new ownership of the Atlantic City Historical Museum.
 Katie spent three years as part of the museum and library staff, bringing the small hometown museum up to standards, updating its catalog records, and even helping it survive Hurricane Sandy.
 Katie also worked extensively with the library’s archives, assisting patrons and authors with research projects, processing new donations, and digitizing a collection of over 4,000 photographic negatives.
 She contributed to the design and installation of several exhibits at the Atlantic City Historical Museum, including the creation of an interactive map for patrons to rediscover memories of the places where they’d spent their childhood summers at the Jersey shore.
 Katie is very excited to be a part of the hands-on educational experience of USF’s Museum Studies program, and equally excited to explore such a vibrant and diverse city.

-2017 update: Katie works in the visitor services department at the SFMOMA and completed an internship at the Presidio Archives of the Golden Gate National Recreation Area.
+2018 update: In 2016, Katie began to work in the visitor services department at the SFMOMA and completed an internship at the Presidio Archives of the Golden Gate National Recreation Area.
+In 2017, she was promoted to the position of full-time Administrative Assistant of Development at SFMOMA.
+In 2018, she accepted a position in the Development office of the Country Music Hall of Fame in Nashville, TE.

 Isabel Tassara defines herself as a curious and creative person, a management geek but mostly an art lover.
 Isabel was born and raised in Buenos Aires, Argentina.
 As an assistant in an Argentinean gallery, she traveled around the world to different art fairs (Art Miami, Art Basel, Art New York and Art San Pablo).
 Although she loved the art field, she also wanted to get involved in the business world.
 This is how she received her Marketing BA at the University of Business and Social Science (U.C.E.S) in Buenos Aires.
 During her studies, she worked for Radio Uno, a Communications Company in Marketing.
 Moreover, for one semester she studied Audiovisual Communications and Social Relations at the University Camilo Jose Cela in Madrid, Spain.
 She then worked as a Partner Manager for Groupon, Argentina where she helped clients manage and create new marketing strategies as well as their finances.
 She moved into a full time job as Director of the Isabel Anchorena Art Gallery where she was in charge of curation inside and outside the gallery including at worldwide Art Fairs; sales and art consulting; seeking for new artists and developing existing ones, among other tasks.
 In 2015, she moved to San Francisco perusing an MA in Museum Studies at the University of San Francisco, trying not only to maximize her theory and practical knowledge but also share her different global experiences with her diverse cohort.